Shopify/ruby-lsp/DESIGN_AND_ROADMAP.md

 This applies to multiple language server features such as go to definition, hover, completion and automated refactors.
 Consider the following examples:

+> [!NOTE]
-> [!NOTE] not all of the examples below are supported at the moment and this is not an exhaustive list.
-Please check the long term roadmap to see what’s planned
+> Not all of the examples below are supported at the moment and this is not an exhaustive list.
+> Please check the long term roadmap to see what’s planned

 ```ruby
 # Cases where we can provide a satisfactory experience without a type system